 You can think of healthcare facility and service provider contracts as business contracts that govern the delivery of goods and the provision of services.

-Cases Where A Health Insurance Claim May Be Denied
+Cases Where An Insurance Claim May Be Denied

 It can be even more frustrating to have a medical claim denied after faithfully paying your premiums on time.
 A denied claim for coverage may result in financial distress and failure to receive the treatment that you need.
 It may also constitute a breach of the contract you signed with your insurance company.

-There are several reasons why a health insurance company may decide to decline coverage.
+There are several reasons why an insurance company may decide to decline coverage.
 Some of these reasons may be valid, while others may be in breach of contract.

 There are cases where you may need to undergo a procedure not covered by your insurance policy.
 If the contract stipulates that your intended medical procedure is exempt from coverage, you may not have any other option but to foot the expense of the procedure (or to seek an alternative procedure that is covered).